 During Ramadan, life on the island slows down even further.
 It is difficult to get any matters handled by local administration, also shops tend to close early.
 All street stands with food and drinks are closed until sunset.
 A number of restaurants also close, and those still open will only offer food inside, with no eating in gardens or on terraces.
 Locals do not look gladly to tourists who eat or drink in the street during Ramadan and it is not advised.
 In the event of a necessity, you can always hide in the car or e.g. a changing room in a shop to drink some water.

 Ramadan starts on a different date each year.
-In 2019 it will be 6th May, and 24th April in 2020.
+In 2023 it will be 22nd of March, ending on 20th of April.
 The end of Ramadan is widely celebrated over the course of a few days.

 Zanzibar is largely a safe place.
 Still, as anywhere else, petty theft occurs from time to time.
 It is not recommended to leave your personal items unattended; the same applies to electronic equipment, wallets and jewellery lying in plain sight.
 Money and valuable items are best stored in the hotel safe.
 After sundown, it is best not to tempt fate by walking alone and returning from night-time parties in large groups is recommended.